uofa-cmput404/uofa-cmput404.github.io/content/labsignments/http-new.md

 ## Create a context manager

-Create a context manager to ensure you close the socket once the block of code is executed Utilize the context manager on the socket module to create a new socket object, This object has an overloaded constructor but we would utilize the two arguments constructor and pass the address family and the socket type. (i.e socket.AF_INET and socket.SOCK_STREAM)
+Create a context manager to ensure you close the socket once the block of code is executed.
+Utilize the context manager on the socket module to create a new socket object.
+This object has an overloaded constructor.
+The two arguments to the constructor are the address family and the socket type. (i.e. socket.AF_INET and socket.SOCK_STREAM)

-1. socket.AF_INET : represents the address type (for IPv4)
+1. socket.AF_INET : represents the address type (for IPv4, IPv6, and DNS names)
 2. socket.SOCK_STREAM : represents the socket type (TCP socket)

+## Correctly parse URL

+1. Make sure it starts with `http://` or stop with an error.
+2. Separate the IP address, port, and path.
+    * If the IP address is a IPv6 address, remove the square brackets around it.
+3. Make sure the path is percent decoded.
+    * You do not need to percent decode anything but the path.
+4. You do not need to handle query or fragment parts.

 ## Connect to a remote socket at specified address

 Connect to a remote socket at specified address.
 This uses the socket.connect(address) method to connect with the host address.
-The address is a tuple that holds the host or ip address and the port number of the server
+The address is a tuple that holds the host or IP address and the port number of the server

 ```python
 with socket.socket(socket.AF_INET,socket.SOCK_STREAM) as sock: